lsuutari19/SNA_project/README.md

 - [ ] Mikko on päästetty aitauksesta työskentelmään
 - [ ] continue from average degree centrality (task 2)
+- [ ] Debugging
+  - [ ] checking that the values are correct (can be done by reducing sheet.nrows = 5 and manually calculating
+      - [ ] for example the average centralities are currently done wrong
+  - [ ] save in a file all the centralities and draw the degree distributions (instructions 3-5)
 ### Done ✓

 - [✓] 13/4/22 meeting